toddaustin/Kaltura-API/README.md

 When a user clicks play movie, return the movie entryId.

 ##get-playList-entryID.js
-When a user clicks play movie, or on a movie in a playlist, return the movie entryId.
+When a user clicks play movie, or on a movie in the playlist, return the movie entryId.